loopwerk/Saga/README.md

 ## TODO

-- Remove the page title from the page body - right now it's not possible to add content between the title and the body of an article, something that I do need for my own website.
 - Add paginating support for list/tag/year writers.
-- Replace the Ink and Splash dependencies (see known limitations, below).
 - Research a way to auto-run on changes, maybe even reloading the browser as well.
 - Docs and tests.

 ## Known limitations

 - Stencil, the template language, doesn't support rendering computed properties (https://github.com/stencilproject/Stencil/issues/219).
 So if you extend `Page` with computed properties, you sadly won't be able to render them in your templates.
 - Stencil's template inheritance doesn't support overriding blocks through multiple levels (https://github.com/stencilproject/Stencil/issues/275)
-- Ink, the Markdown parser, is buggy and is missing features (https://github.com/JohnSundell/Ink/pull/49, https://github.com/JohnSundell/Ink/pull/63).
-Pull requests don't seem to get merged anymore?
-- Splash, the syntax highlighter, only has support for Swift grammar.
-If you write articles with, let's say, JavaScript code blocks, they won't get properly highlighted.

 ## Thanks